CarInsurance.com Insights

 Who has the cheapest state minimum auto insurance for seniors in Illinois?

-Based on our data, $316 offers the lowest state minimum auto insurance rates for seniors in Illinois, at $316 yearly.
-Erie Insurance and Country Financial also provide affordable rates on state minimum coverage for seniors in Illinois.
+Our data show that GEICO provides the cheapest state minimum auto insurance for seniors in Illinois, at around $316 per year.
+Erie Insurance and Country Financial also rank highly for affordable state minimum coverage for seniors in Illinois.

 Which companies offer the cheapest liability car insurance for seniors in Illinois?